SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 what dis to is that basically iterate over every resource from directory and checks to see if it's of type string

+ngl i don't know why he would so if i'm wrong sorry if i'm not cheers!

 =============================================================================